-If the dot-product (p₁ - p₀) · (p₂ - p₀) is zero (or near-zero for an implementation-defined definition) then the gradient is ill-formed and shall not be rendered.

-Figures 5.12 – 5.14 illustrate linear gradients using the three different color line extend modes.
-Each figure illustrates linear gradients with two different rotation vectors.
-In each case, three color stops are specified: red at 0.0, yellow at 0.5, and red at 1.0.

-Figure 5.12 Linear gradients with different rotation vectors using the pad extend mode.

-Figure 5.13 Linear gradients with different rotation vectors using the repeat extend mode.

-Figure 5.14 Linear gradients with different rotation vectors using the reflect extend mode.

 5.7.11.1.2.3 Radial gradients

 A radial gradient provides gradation of colors along a cylinder defined by two circles.
 The gradient is defined by circles with center c₀ and radius r₀, and with center c₁ and radius r₁, plus a color line.
 The color line aligns with the two circles by associating stop offset 0 with the first circle (with center c₀) and aligning stop offset 1.0 with the second circle (with center c₁).